danielmiessler/fabric/extract-wisdom/dmiessler/extract-wisdom-1.0.0/README.md

 This means you can cleanly, and directly reference any pattern within `fabric`, for use in a web-based AI app, your own programming, or wherever!

+Even better, you can also have your [Mill](https://github.com/danielmiessler/fabric/tree/main#naming) functionality directly call **system** and **user** prompts from `fabric`, meaning you can have your personal AI ecosystem automatically kept up to date with the latest version of your favorite [Patterns](https://github.com/danielmiessler/fabric/tree/main#naming).

 ## Examples

 Here's an abridged ouptut example from `extractwisdom` (limited to only 10 items per section).